nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/eu-omnibus-directive/index.md

 ### Plugin installation

-This section describes how to integrate the Dynamics 365 service into your store.
+This section describes how to integrate the Omnibus Directive plugin into your store.

 1. Purchase the integration [here](https://www.nopcommerce.com/).
 1. Download the plugin archive.